 Admittedly, travel humidors are usually less than perfect, which is why we generally don’t recommend them for long-term storage.
 As they’re essentially hard cases with added rubber seals, few of the travel humidors that we’ve tested actually have truly airtight seals.

 As such, they tend to underperform and are really only viable if you intend to smoke the cigars sooner rather than later.
-However, this doesn’t necessarily speak for all travel humidors are there are some good ones on the market.
+However, this doesn’t necessarily speak for all travel humidors as there are some good ones on the market.
 Just make sure that you’re buying quality rather than an attractive design or low price.

-Another common issue among travel humidors that they tend to offer little storage space compared to their size.
+Another common issue among travel humidors is that they tend to offer little storage space compared to their size.
 Unfortunately, this is partly out of necessity.

 Nevertheless, the foam has an important function in that it prevents the cigars from being loose inside the container, which could cause them to damage one another.